vrk7/incident_project/README.md

 Because the assistant lets you pick which variables to use, teams can maintain environment-specific `.env` files (for prod vs. staging) or inject secrets from their orchestrator without modifying the code.
+The CLI attempts to load `.env` from the working directory (or whichever file you pass via `--env-file`) before inspecting the live environment, so developers can keep secrets outside of shell history yet still drive the tool with a single `pnpm run postmortem -- ...`.

 ## How it works